TadLeonard/husl-numpy/README.md

 ![this image](images/blue.jpg)

-#### Example 1B: With the RGB color space
+Note that this is harder to achieve with the RGB color space.

-With the RGB color space, we have to examine each color channel and select pixels that match three conditions:
+With RGB, we have to examine each color channel and select pixels that match three conditions:

 1. a pixel's blue channel must be greater than its red channel